 David Watterson has over 25 years of sales, marketing and customer service to the mat industry.
 He is currently the Vice President of International Sales and works within our North American and European base.
 Since 1963, Mountville Mills has produced the finest, most technologically advanced industrial mats in the marketplace.
-Their wide range of mat products includes: Custom Logo mats to enhance corporate image; Safety Mats that visually deliver safety messages and help keep floors dry; Anti-fatigue mats to improve employee morale and productivity; and SuperScrape™ mats to provide a safe, slip resistant entrance.
+Their wide range of mat products includes: Custom Logo mats to enhance corporate image; Safety Mats that visually deliver safety messages and help keep floors dry; Anti-fatigue mats to increase employee mo and productivity; and SuperScrape™ mats to provide a safe, slip resistant entrance.

 Session 6: Topic: The Legal versus Moral Implications of Safety: Why We Should Live Like Every Life Matters

 During this session, Sarah Svensen Bennah will journey through the legal, moral, and profoundly personal impact that not paying attention to our surroundings can have on the lives around us.
 Specifically, Sarah will discuss our individual responsibility with regard to safety, and she will tell her personal safety story, including how one event in Haiti changed her perspective on life and what it means to be a Good Samaritan.
 Through her story, Sarah will also discuss the philosophical and practical implications of caring for those around us and what it means to cultivate a safety-conscious culture.
 Specifically, Sarah will address why “caring is cool” and how it can be lucrative for all of us.